docker/docs/datacenter/ucp/3.0/guides/interlock/intro/architecture.md

 extensions are configured to access.

 ## Extension
-The extension service is a helper service that queries the Interlock GRPC API for the upstream configuration.
+The extension service is a helper service that queries the Layer 7 routing GRPC API for the upstream configuration.
 The extension service uses this to configure the proxy service.
 For proxy services that use files such as Nginx or HAProxy the extension service generates the file and sends it to Interlock using the GRPC API.
 Interlock then updates the corresponding Docker Config object for the proxy service.

 ## Proxy
 The proxy service handles the actual requests for the upstream application services.
 These are configured using the data created by the corresponding extension service.

-Interlock manages both the extension and proxy service updates for both configuration changes and application service deployments.
+Layer 7 routing manages both the extension and proxy service updates for both configuration changes and application service deployments.
 There is no intervention from the operator required.

 {% endif %}